Harrison-Healthcare/Risk-Calculator/analysis/simulation-studies/dementia/Dementia-simulation-study-white paper.md

 #### A1.
 Overall Agreement

-**Table A1.** Agreement and correlation metrics for DemPoRT vs HH–Dementia risk scores
+**Table A1.** Agreement and Correlation Metrics for DemPoRT vs HH–Dementia Risk Scores

 | Metric                         | Value            |
 | ------------------------------ | ---------------- |